Richard Henry Ackerman: Early life and education

 Richard Ackerman was born on August 30, 1903, in Pittsburgh, Pennsylvania, to John and Josephine (née Richard) Ackerman.
 After graduating from Duquesne University high school in Pittsburgh, he entered the Duquesne University School of Drama in 1920.

 Deciding to become a priest, Ackerman joined the Holy Ghost Fathers in 1921 and made his religious profession to the order at Ridgefield, Connecticut on August 15, 1922.

 Priesthood

 Ackerman was ordained to the priesthood for the Holy Ghost Fathers in Norwalk, Connecticut, by Bishop Maurice F. McAuliffe on August 28, 1926.
-After his ordination, the Holy Ghost Fathers assigned Ackerman as assistant pastor as St. Benedict the Moor Parish in Pittsburgh and later at St. Mary Parish in Detroit, Michigan.
+After his ordination, the Holy Ghost Fathers assigned Ackerman as assistant pastor at St. Benedict the Moor Parish in Pittsburgh and later at St. Mary Parish in Detroit, Michigan.
 Between 1926 and 1940, Ackerman also served as master of novices for the Holy Ghost Fathers and assistant to the professor of philosophy at St. Mary Seminary in Norwalk.

 Akerman was later appointed as assistant to the national director of the Pontifical Association of the Holy Childhood in New York City.
 He was named national director in 1941, and vice-president of the Association's Superior Council in 1947.
 On the 25th anniversary of his ordination in 1951, Ackerman was presented with the Grand Cross Pro Ecclesia et Pontifice by Pope Pius XII.